 To Broil or Roast the Fish Collar in The Oven

 Oven-roasting fish collars is simple.
-Preheat the oven to 425°F or switch it to broil.
+Preheat your oven to 425°F or switch it to broil.

-Brush the fish with olive oil and season with salt and pepper or blackened seasoning.
-Place the fish directly on the baking pan or use aluminum foil.
+Brush the collars with olive oil and season with salt and pepper or blackened seasoning.
+Place them directly on a baking pan or line the pan with foil for easier cleanup.

-Broil or roast for 10 to 30 minutes, until the fish is white and flaky.
-Remove from the oven and let cool for 5 minutes
+Broil or roast for 10 to 30 minutes, depending on the thickness, until the fish is white and flakes easily with a fork.
+Let the collars cool for 5 minutes before serving.

 What Goes with Grouper?